-The nominee for the Leon Henkin Citation shall be:
+The nominee for the Leon A. Henkin Citation shall be:

 Any current or retired faculty member—or pairs/teams of faculty—Senate or non-Senate whose careers have been marked by a sustained effort to increase the academic success of students from groups traditionally underrepresented in academic disciplines.
 DECC members are ineligible while serving on the committee.